oguh1-61803/biomeld-locomotion/README.md

 > **Important Notice**

-The code provided in this repository was used as part of an academic research documented in ..._coming soon_.
+The code provided in this repository was used as part of an academic research documented in:

+*

+*

+Moreover, this project has received funding from the EuropeanUnion’s Horizon Europe Research and Innovation programme under grant agreement No. 101070328.UWE researchers were funded by the UK Researchand Innovation grant No. 10044516.